Human Rights in the Workplace: A Canadian Perspective

 • Upholding human rights fosters more diverse, inclusive, and productive Canadian workplaces where all employees are treated with dignity.

-FAQs on Human rights in Canadian workplace
+FAQs on Human rights in the Canadian workplace

 How are human rights protections different for federally vs. provincially regulated workplaces in Canada?